WilsonHorse1/docs/docs/connectors/zoom/user-actions.md

 Delete a user in your Zoom organisation via SSO token or directly.
 This allows you to remove users entirely or revoke their SSO tokens.

 ### Configuring the action
-When configuring this action, you'll need to first select the **event typee** for the user.
+When configuring this action, you'll need to first select the **event type** for the user.

 |Delete type|Description|
 |--- |--- |